 When symbiosis goes wrong, it’s known as ‘dysbiosis‘.
 It means that once there was a helpful, co-operative relationship between organisms but now it’s broken down.

-Probiotics help us to reintroduce or top up the useful microbes.
+At the other end of the scale are probiotics, which help us to reintroduce or top up the useful microbes.
 They’re like the cavalry riding in to save the day!

 Benefits of Probiotics